Pi-hils/Bookmark_Manager/README.md

 _User story_
-Stakeholder
+1. Stakeholder
-Motivation
+2. Motivation
-Task
+3. Task

-As a user,
+As a user, <br>
-So I can identify the book marks made,
+So I can identify the bookmarks made, <br>
-I would like to view a list bookmarks created.
+I would like to view a list bookmarks created. <br>

+As a user,  <br>
+So I can save some useful links, <br>
+I would like to add new bookmarks <br>

 MVC diagram
 [![Image from Gyazo](https://i.gyazo.com/6c6affc703c7cca802c1f9b86d28994d.png)](https://gyazo.com/6c6affc703c7cca802c1f9b86d28994d)